zzhang82/web422/notes/angular-routing-intro.md

 ];
 ```

 In summary, this enables a component to participate in routing.
-There's more to do however, explained later.
+There's still a bit more to do however, explained soon.

 <br>